Crocodylia: Reproduction and parenting

 Depending on the species, female crocodilians may construct either holes or mounds as nests, the latter made from vegetation, litter, sand or soil.
 Nests are typically found near dens or caves.
 Those made by different females are sometimes close to each other, particularly in hole-nesting species.
 Clutches may contain between ten and fifty eggs.
 Crocodilian eggs are protected by hard shells made of calcium carbonate.
 The incubation period is two to three months.
-The sex of the developing, incubating young is temperature dependant; constant nest temperatures above 32 C produce more males, while those below 31 C produce more females.
+The sex of the developing, incubating young is temperature dependent; constant nest temperatures above 32 C produce more males, while those below 31 C produce more females.
 Sex in crocodilians may be established in a short period of time, and nests are subject to changes in temperature.
 Most natural nests produce hatchlings of both sexes, though single-sex clutches occur.

 All of the hatchlings in a clutch may leave the nest on the same night.
 Crocodilians are unusual among reptiles in the amount of parental care provided after the young hatch.
 The mother helps excavate hatchlings from the nest and carries them to water in her mouth.
 Newly hatched crocodilians gather together and follow their mother.
 Both male and female adult crocodilians will respond to vocalizations by hatchlings.
 Female spectacled caimans in the Venezuelan Llanos are known to leave their young in nurseries or crèches, and one female guards them.
 Hatchlings of some species tend to bask in a group during the day and start to forage separately in the evening.
 The time it takes young crocodilians to reach independence can vary.
 For American alligators, groups of young associate with adults for one-to-two years while juvenile saltwater and Nile crocodiles become independent in a few months.